Help your introverted child see that there is nothing wrong with being quiet.

 Using your life stories can help your introverted children understand events that might be happening in their lives.
 When one of my daughters was in preschool, for instance, the “leprechaun” destroyed her classroom.
 During this traumatizing event, the little green guy left footprints in the bathroom.
 Well, guess who would not ask to use the restroom out of fear of the little critter — and the uncertainty of speaking up for herself — when she needed something?
 Yup, you guessed it: my introverted daughter.

-Luckily, I pulled a similar story from my childhood where I would not ask an unfamiliar supervising adult to use the restroom before my dance recital — which, in turn, resulted in the inevitable.
+Luckily, I pulled a similar story from my childhood about how I would not ask an unfamiliar supervising adult to use the restroom before my dance recital — which, in turn, resulted in the inevitable (and mortifying) “accident.”

 Let’s take a trip to the past.
 My oldest daughter was a figure skater, and although she had a nice relationship with her coach, she didn’t interact very much with this person.
-I usually got an earful from my daughter after practice about things I felt she should have been discussing with her coach.
+I usually got an earful from my daughter after practice about issues she should have discussed with her coach.
 My first thought was to intervene and speak with her coach on her behalf, but about what, really?
 There weren’t any pressing issues that needed to be addressed, and I would be speaking for my daughter.
 So I came to my senses.

 I realized my introverted daughter had her own unique relationship with her figure skating coach and own way of communicating.
 She wasn’t going to have an outgoing and outspoken relationship with this person of authority — because it just wasn’t her way.
 Instead, I learned that talking my daughters through their problems — and the possible scenarios of a situation while letting them take charge — produced a much better outcome.
 In this case, my daughter talking to me about practice was just normal venting and she didn’t need me to butt into her student/coach relationship.
 This would have left her skating on thin ice!
 (Pun intended!)

 Even as an introvert myself, I want my children to be as “society normal” as possible.
 It just seems easier, right?
 (Really, I am laughing, because is there a “normal”?)
-Anyway, as an elementary school teacher, it’s not uncommon for me to get plenty of hugs from my younger students in school, and even hugs when I see them out and about.
-I myself have never been a hugger-initiator and, by all means, don’t expect my own introverted children to be either; except, according to my daughter, for this one time in particular.
+Anyway, I am an elementary school teacher, so it’s not uncommon for me to get plenty of hugs from my younger students in school, and even hugs when I see them out and about.
+I myself have never been a hugger-initiator and, by all means, I don’t expect my own children to be either; except, according to my daughter, for this one time in particular.